How to Calculate Triangle Area, Angles & Perimeter: Complete Guide

 Understand Heron's formula, the Law of Cosines, and triangle classification — with a free online calculator that shows all results instantly.

-Given three sides a, b, c, we can derive every property of a triangle:
+Given sides a, b, c, you can calculate:

 - Area (using Heron’s formula)